Day 1-3: Rome

 No better way to start your day than by dipping into the natural hot springs in Saturnia.
 Between 7-8 AM is the best time to visit, and if you stay at this hotel, it is just a 5-minute walk.

-Close off the day by having a delicious Italian dinner at Osteria Permalico after that spend the night in charming Siena.
-(Our hotel)
+Close off the day by having a delicious Italian dinner at Osteria Permalico.
+After that, spend the night in charming Siena (this was our hotel).

 Day 6: Tuscany (Siena to Florence)